jaspervdj/jaspervdj/posts/2023-06-19-haskell-puzzles.md

     ]
 }'></div>

-Good job making it this far!
-Here is a final puzzle.
+Here is the final puzzle -- but how can we produce a string from a bunch of numbers?

 <div id="puzzle_fin" class="puzzle" data-puzzle='{
     "goal": "\"fin\"",